xalgorithm/mytorrentbox/README.md

 Save the file and reboot the board.
 The LEDS will flash as the operating system is written to eMMC.
 After about 30 minutes the lights will stop flashing.
 At this point you can power off the board, remove the SD card, and boot from the operating system on the eMMC.

-If you want you can repartiation and reformat your SD card and mount it as a separate drive.
+If you want you can repartition and reformat your SD card and mount it as a separate drive.

 For our case we mounted a 32G microSD card to `/var`.